Electric Vehicles: What are they and how do they work?

 In Norway, for example, there are more than 290,000 registered EVs, or the US, where a total of 361,307 EVs were sold in 2018 alone.
 Even our much smaller neighbour New Zealand has around 13,500 light-duty EVs on its roads.

-Experts are optimistic, however, that those numbers will increase in the future.
+But that's not to say the future of EVs doesn’t look bright for Australians.
+Experts are optimistic that those numbers will increase in the future.
 The report from Infrastructure Australia estimates that EVs will account for 70% of new vehicle sales and 30% of all vehicles in Australia by 2040.

 What incentives are there for owning an electric vehicle?